anvaka/city-script/Orientation.md

 ![default histogram](https://i.imgur.com/BS5LGRz.png)

 Once the histogram is loaded, you can click on it.
-When border is dotted - you can drag it around.
+When border border is dotted - you can drag it around.
-When border is solid - you can click on any area in the circle, to highlight matching roads.
+When the border is solid - you can click on any area in the circle, to highlight matching roads.

 Holding `shift` key adds slices to collection.
 Holding `alt` key inverts the selection.
 You can then open `customize` window to hide original roads or change colors.
 Here is how Seattle looks like if you